Herbalist tools can involve information that you have learned and carry within your person in addition to resources and guides that you can refer to

 If you’re on the internet and you’re looking for things, then you’re only looking for what you’re looking for.
 However, if you’re in a place where you can browse then you can find things you didn’t even know you were looking for.
 That’s the beauty of having a bookstore, right?

-I think it’s very important to own or have access to resource books in hard copy as well as being able to access some really good Materia Medica books.
+I think it’s very important to own or have access to resource books in hard copy, including books on herbs, health references and encyclopedia, anatomy and physiology texts, to name a few.

 If you’re going to get involved in Western herbalism primarily, there are many books and the number is growing all the time.
 Herbalism is too vast a subject to have one comprehensive book on the subject.
-It is a safe bet reaching for old masters like Margaret Grieve, Nicholas Culpeper, and John Gerard as well as modern masters like Rosemary Gladstar, Stephen Buhner and Matthew Wood.
+It is a safe bet reaching for old masters of herb-lore like Margaret Grieve, Nicholas Culpeper, and any of the eclectic physicians of the 19th century, as well as contemporary bright-lights like Rosemary Gladstar, Stephen Buhner, and Matthew Wood.

-There’s also the US Dispensatory, which provides a huge amount of medicinal herbal information.
-If you want to find that on the web, then visit Henriette’s Herbal page.
+There’s also the US Dispensatory, which provides a huge amount of medicinal herbal information from many of the eclectic physicians.
+If you want to find a user-friendly version of that on the web, then visit Henriette’s Herbal page.
 She has done a remarkable job of curating information from the Dispensatory and the giants of the eclectic physician era of the nineteenth century.
-I utilize Henriette’s Herbal resource regularly.

-And if you’re into Chinese medicine, then check out Bensky and Gamble’s book, Chinese Herbal Medicine: Materia Medica.
+And if you’re into Chinese medicine, check out Dan Bensky’s book, Chinese Herbal Medicine: Materia Medica.
 It is a treasure trove of Chinese herbal information.
 It will keep you occupied for the rest of your life.
 Two other very useful books are Ted Kaptchuk’s The Web Has No Weaver and Between Heaven and Earth: A Guide to Chinese Medicine by Harriet Beinfield and Efrem Korngold.
-Kaptchuk is taking the stance of the Eight Principal theory with the Yin and Yang approach whereas Beinfield and Korngold are looking at it from the Five Element point of view.
+Kaptchuk is taking the stance of the Eight Principle/Yin-Yang approach, whereas Beinfield and Korngold are looking at it from the Five Element point of view.
 Both of these books are great herbalist tools and essential reading for the beginner.
 They cannot be recommended enough.

 Herbalist tools always come back to the self